sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 ![Grafana get products error count](https://raw.githubusercontent.com/sylvester-henrique/hashnode-articles/main/Drafts/get-products-error-count-grafana.png)

-We can see that at `18:04:00` the count for `QueryProducts` error was ≈ 3, the count for `FillPrices` error was ≈ 2, while there was no `FillAvailability` errors..
-This is useful to know what types of errors occur the most in our application.
-With these information, we could take actions to reduce specific errors, in order to increase the resilience of the application.
+We can see that at `18:04:00` the count for `QueryProducts` error was ≈ 3, the count for `FillPrices` error was ≈ 2, while there was no `FillAvailability` errors.

 ### Conclusion

+We have seen the request duration metric, which later can be very useful for querying request duration average, and request count for multiple endpoints.
+This information will help us to identify which endpoints have the high average durations, and which endpoints have the higher number of requests.
+Combining these two information we can take action to optimize performance of critical endpoints with high numbers of requests that also have high average request duration.

+We have also seen the error count metric, which is a custom metric for the application.
+With this information, we could take actions to reduce specific errors that are occurring the most, in order to increase the resilience of the application.

+Another scenario is when degradation incidents occur.
+Those metrics can help us to identify which point of the application is responsible for the degradation.
+In addition, Grafana provides a way to alarm when a metric surpases a determined threshold, which can indicate that an application will begin to degrade soon.

+This code shown here can be found in this repository: https://github.com/sylvester-henrique/asp-net-core-metrics-example-1.